Node:Opening files at a low level, Next:Closing files at a low level, Previous:Usual file name errors, Up:Low-level file routines

 O_EXCL

-is set as well, then open
+O_CREAT is set as well, then open fails if the

 specified file exists already.
 Set this flag if you want to ensure